 There are three ideas that sometimes get confused with developmentally responsive instruction: on-the-fly instruction, grade-driven teaching, or teaching to knowledge gaps.
 Sometimes people hear the word “responsive” and think, “Oh I respond to students by observing them as they read or spell and that tells me which letter-sounds I am going to teach that day.”
 Of course, teachers should observe and act on their observations, but developmentally responsive teaching relies on a preset scope and sequence based on development to determine patterns and letters to be taught.
 Observations may influence the pacing of the scope and sequence, but they should not drive content.
 Teachable moments are for reinforcing or reteaching within the scope and sequence.

-Second, teachers must think “development” rather than “grade,” because it is development that drives phonics instruction, not grade.
+Second, as argued in a recent piece entitled Stages and Standards in Literacy: Teaching Developmentally in the Age of Accountability, teachers must think “development” rather than “grade.”
+(Gehsmann, 2012).
+It is development that drives phonics instruction, not grade.
 Typically-developing students in different grades do tend to have similar needs.
 For instance, pre-kindergarteners and kindergartners tend to need alphabet instruction.
 However, in any grade students can have a range of developmental needs.
 They learn at different rates, enter school with different levels of knowledge, and/or have different previous educational experiences.
 Developmentally responsive teaching prioritizes development as the decisive factor in choosing what to teach.

 Oh, so developmentally responsive instruction is just individualizing, right?
 Not exactly.
 Thus, third, developmentally responsive instruction prioritizes teaching the next step in development, not simply what the student does not know.
 Let’s say that a group of students can decode words like trap and grip but cannot decode words with blends at the end (e.g. best, jump), words with silent e (e.g., bite, hope), or words with two vowels (e.g. seat, book, boat, bow).
 If the teacher just taught the “gaps” she could start at any of these places: moving from the silent e pattern to multisyllabic words, and moving to words with blends, for instance.
 However, as the sequence above suggests, that would not be developmentally responsive.